frees-io/freestyle/docs/src/main/tut/docs/core/algebras.md

 ## Dependency Injection

-As you may have noticed when defining algebras with `@free` there is no need to provide implicit evidences for the necessary `Inject` typeclasses that otherwise you need to manually provide to further evaluate your free monads when they are interleaved with other `Free` programs.
+As you may have noticed when defining algebras with `@free`, there is no need to provide implicit evidence for the necessary `Inject` typeclasses that otherwise need to be manually provided to further evaluate your free monads when they are interleaved with other `Free` programs.

 Beside providing the appropriate `Inject` evidences,  Freestyle creates an implicit method that will enable implicit summoning of the smart constructors class implementation and an `apply` method that allows summoning instances of your smart constructors where needed.